Master of Public Policy

 The program is designed to be a professional degree, but it also prepares graduates for further educational opportunities.
 The MPP is an often-sought degree for those seeking a JD.
 Given its analytic focus and emphasis on research design and assessment of causal relationships, an MPP is also a useful pathway to PhD programs in policy, administration, or in of any of the specialization areas of health, education, and urban planning.

-The Department of Public Administration requires an undergraduate grade point average of at least 3.00 (A= 4.00) for the final 60 semester (90 quarter) hours of baccalaureate study, including all of the work taken in the term in which the student began the final 60 semester hours of study (programs may require a higher GPA).
+The Department of Public Policy, Management, and Analytics requires an undergraduate grade point average of at least 3.00 (A= 4.00) for the final 60 semester (90 quarter) hours of baccalaureate study, including all of the work taken in the term in which the student began the final 60 semester hours of study (programs may require a higher GPA).
 If your GPA is below 3.0, your application must be approved by the Graduate College.

 Students are required to complete a minimum of 54 credits to obtain the MPP.
 38 credits are required core courses and 16 credits are elective.
 A thesis/dissertation is not required for graduation.
 Instead, students must complete a capstone project that integrates classroom learning with practical experience.